One Of Meghan Markle’s Outfits Inspired The Look Of A Cross-Dressing Broadway Smash

 The play Tootsie is based on the 1982 film of the same name, which starred Dustin Hoffman in the titular role, Jessica Lange, Teri Garr, Dabney Coleman, Bill Murray, Charles Durning, George Gaynes, Geena Davis, and Doris Belack.

-Tootsie was the second most profitable film of 1982 and was nominated for ten Academy Awards including Best Picture.
+Tootsie was the second most profitable film of 1982 and was nominated for 10 Academy Awards, including Best Picture.
 Jessica Lange was the only winner of the film, in the category of Best Supporting Actress.
-The film also won three Golden Globe awards in 1982, including a nod for Lange, one for Dustin Hoffman as Best Actor and for the film as Best Picture.
-In 2011, ABC aired a television special titled Best in Film: The Greatest Movies of Our Time, that showcased the best movies chosen by fans via a poll conducted by both the network and People Magazine where Tootsie was chosen as the fifth best film comedy in history.
+The film also won three Golden Globe awards in 1982, including a nod for Lange, one for Dustin Hoffman as Best Actor, and for the film as Best Picture.
+In 2011, ABC aired a television special titled Best in Film: The Greatest Movies of Our Time that showcased the best movies chosen by fans via a poll conducted by both the network and People Magazine, and Tootsie was chosen as the fifth best film comedy in history.

 Delivered To Your INBOX